Duffy (singer): 2009–2010: Continued success and Endlessly

 The album's success led to a period of confusion about her role in the music business that nearly led her to quit music.
-Duffy has said that she did not mind people illegally downloading her music because she believes most people who do are kids who cannot afford the CDs and will buy them when they get older.
+Duffy has said that she did not mind people illegally downloading her music because she believes most people who do are children who cannot afford the CDs and will buy them when they get older.
 Duffy recorded a cover of Paul McCartney and Wings' song "Live and Let Die".
-It was used on the War Child charity album titled War Child Heroes, Volume I. Acclaim came from Paul McCartney, saying that Duffy's version "is great –I was really impressed".
+It was used on the War Child charity album titled War Child Heroes, Volume I. Acclaim came from Paul McCartney, who said that Duffy's version "is great –I was really impressed".
 Duffy and Bernard Butler wrote the song "Smoke Without Fire", which appeared on the soundtrack for the film An Education.
 For the 2009 movie called "The Boat That Rocked" in the UK and "Pirate Radio" in North America, Duffy sang Lorraine Ellison's "Stay With Me Baby".

 Duffy said that she needed to slow the pace of her career in order to write her second album.
 In January 2010, Rough Trade Management, who with Jeanette Lee had managed Duffy, announced that they and the singer had parted amicably.
 Duffy's new management stated that "the professional relationship between Duffy and Rough Trade management has run its course."
 On 16 September 2010, Duffy announced the release of her second album, Endlessly.
 The album was recorded in New York, London and Spain in the year prior to the announcement.
 Duffy formed a song writing partnership with Albert Hammond for the record.
 Endlessly was released in the United Kingdom on 29 November 2010 and placed at number 9 in the album charts of 5 December.
 The album's first single failed to achieve the success of previous singles, entering the UK charts at number 41 on 21 November.
 Called "Well, Well, Well", the single features a rhythm section by United States hip hop group The Roots.